tdambrin/sf_git/README.md

 ## Authentication
 Currently, two authentication modes are supported i.e. credentials (PWD) and single sign-on (SSO).

+> [!WARNING]
+> `The SSO authentication mode is currently being tested as it seems to behave differently for different accounts.`

 Commands requiring Snowsight authentication all have options to provide at command time.
 If you don't want to manually input them everytime, you can set them at Python/Virtual environement level with :